mlosch/pytorch-stats/README.md

 ### Examples
 Given a bimodal normal distribution of unkown parameters, utilizing a prior can greatly improve the estimator as seen below.
+The code for this plot can be found in the [MAP implementation](stats/map.py) and can be run via `python -m stats.map`.
 ![ims/map_vs_mle.png](ims/map_vs_mle.png)